My TV Recording Setup

 - Convert this file to a concat.txt file that FFMPEG concat demuxer can read

-I wrote a bash and python script to do all of the above.
+I wrote a python script to do all of the above.
 This is scheduled at 1AM via a cron job (crontab) running on the server.

 The server has a Core i7 10700 processor which is 8 Cores / 16 Threads CPU.
 It does support VAPI encoding too, but the quality/speed I found not competitive compared with CPU encoding.
-I found the medium preset and CRF of 25 a fair speed/compression/quality tradeoff for the output files.
+I found the medium preset and CRF of 25 a fair speed/compression/quality tradeoff for the output files, though I now use CRF 23.
 The bitrate cannot be too high, otherwise the Roku can't stream it.
 I also wanted the processing time to be fast to minimise energy usage and make a file available sooner in case I wanted to watch the show on the same day.

 I've picked H.264 as the video codec here for maximum compatibility.
 There is not much difference on quality and file size for 1080p TV recordings compared to the newer H.265 (which is much better at UHD), but it means my older hardware can decode it without the Emby server transcoding.